-Decorate this DIY jewelry box with your favorite papers and Mod Podge; it makes the perfect mothers day craft for the mom who has everything!
+Decorate this DIY butterfly jewelry box with your favorite papers and Mod Podge; it makes the perfect mothers day craft for the mom who has everything!

 My mom is hard to shop for.
 Does anyone else have a mom like that?
 I think she would deny it, but she really buys everything she wants for herself.
 So I have to default to handmade for gifts every year.

-One thing my mom does have a lot of is jewelry – so I decided to make her a DIY jewelry box to help organize it all.
+One thing my mom does have a lot of is jewelry – so I decided to make her a butterfly jewelry box to help organize it all.
 I customized it to the colors that she likes, and even added a few clay butterflies because she likes those too (and I wanted to play with clay).

 Do you want to customize a jewelry box with decoupage?
 It’s so easy!
 Learn how below.